 You might see your blood sugar shoot up after that first cup of coffee in the morning or maybe you find that you need extra insulin for your meal when you have a coffee on the side.
 And maybe that’s making you question; should or can people with diabetes have coffee?

-In this post, I will explain everything you need to know about caffeinated beverages: How it impacts blood sugar, its effect on insulin sensitivity, and if coffee is good for people with diabetes.
+In this post, I will explain everything you need to know about caffeinated beverages: How they impact blood sugar, their effect on insulin sensitivity, and if coffee is good for people with diabetes.

 How does caffeine work?